yoav-lavi/melody/README.md

 <p align="center">
-Melody is a language designed to compile to and maintain a 1-1 relationship with ECMAScript regular expressions, while being more readable and maintainable.
+Melody is a readable language that compiles to ECMAScript regular expressions, while aiming to be more readable and maintainable.
 </p>

 <p align="center">